 Most companies blog once about their new white paper, and leave it at that.

-And then you can link all those blog posts into a series, with a call to action to download the full white paper?
+Then you can link all those blog posts into a series, with a call to action to download the full white paper.

 The power of slide decks

-You can create a slide deck from a good white paper without any further research or rewriting.
+You can create a slide deck from a good white paper without doing any more research or writing.